 The key phrase is “one’s own experience.”

-Don’t Chase Likes on Social Media
+Don’t Seek Likes on Social Media

 This completely violates Silicon Valley logic.
 But the Pope doesn’t care.